 Now let’s examine how ExpressVPN and IPVanish are different with server security.

 Server security – ExpressVPN sets a very high standard for server security with their TrustedServer feature.
-This feature ensures all ExpressVPN servers run in RAM-disk mode (without hard drives).
-This makes it impossible to store any logs on VPN servers while also offering a higher level of data security.
+This feature ensures all ExpressVPN servers run in RAM-disk (with no hard drives).
+This means it is impossible to store any logs on VPN servers while also offering a higher level of data security.

-Unlike with ExpressVPN, IPVanish does not run any of their servers in RAM-disk mode.
+Unlike ExpressVPN, IPVanish does not run any of their servers on RAM-disk.
+This could put IPVanish users at risk if there was ever a server seizure.

 Security winner: ExpressVPN

-In addition to the audit, ExpressVPN has passed a real-world test.
+In addition to their audits, ExpressVPN has passed a real-world test.
 Back in 2017, the Turkish government demanded that ExpressVPN provide user data from one of its VPN servers.
 ExpressVPN denied the request, saying it had no data to provide.
 The Turkish government then went and physically seized the VPN server, but still recovered nothing.

 When I reached out for comment on the case, IPVanish explained that this was from a case in 2016, when it was under different ownership and management.
 Here is the statement IPVanish gave me, which references the previous owner of IPVanish (StackPath):